P.R.O. Softshell Lite Glove

 The back of the gloves consist of P.R.O.
 Softshell fabric, a wind- and water-resistant material that also insulates and wicks.
 It keeps your hands warm and dry, but without the extra insulation from the regular P.R.O.
 Softshell Glove.
 Pearl Izumi uses soft, durable Clarino synthetic leather on the palms, and the index fingers and thumbs are tipped with a bit of the same material, with added grip to make them touchscreen compatible.

 Before you worry that winter gloves signify a total loss in dexterity, we'll remind you that Pearl uses its 1:1 glove fit and palm construction on the P.R.O.
 Softshell Lite, so you'll enjoy freedom of movement with no restriction between the thumb and forefinger while your hands are on the hoods.
 The wrist cuff is exaggerated to keep nasty cold drafts out, and a soft bit of windproof fleece on the thumb lets you wipe undesirable matter off your face before you stop into the coffee shop post-ride.
 Finally, a wealth of reflective elements help keep you visible to motorists in the often dim conditions that characterize winter riding.

-- Midweight glove takes the sting out of cold rides
+- Midweight glove takes the sting out of cold winter rides

 - Softshell fabric blocks wind and rain while insulating

-- Fabric continuously wicks moisture while you ride
+- Linging continuously wicks moisture while you ride

 - Grippy palms preserve dexterity while shifting and braking